Apply for an Undergraduate Research Fellowship

 How will you shape the future of research?

-We are offering mentored training opportunities to Yale undergraduate students designed to enrich current studies and support developing interests in medical and biomedical research focusing on sex/gender differences in health outcomes.
+WHRY offers mentored training opportunities to Yale undergraduate students to support developing interests in medical research focusing the health of women, and on sex and gender differences in health outcomes.

 Fellowship Responsibilities and Requirements

 - Fellowships are offered during the academic year

 - Fellows will be asked to commit a minimum of six hours per week to the program